twelve-factor/twelve-factor/content/facets.md

 ### 4. Backing Services?

-(possible) treating all connected services as network-connected, measurement of basic system interactions (tracing, latency metrics, errors) can be measured more easily and uniformly at the application level.
+By treating all connected services as network-connected, measurement of basic system interactions (tracing, latency metrics, errors) can be measured more easily and uniformly at the application level.
+For example, a backing database service can provide metrics for transaction latency and throughput automatically without application support.

 ### 6. Processes